Evolution (Nektar album)

 Evolution is the tenth album by progressive rock band Nektar, released in 2004.
 It was the first Nektar album since 1977's Magic Is a Child to feature original drummer Ron Howden, who rejoined other founding members Roye Albrighton and Taff Freeman.

+The song "Phazed by the Storm" was included on the compilation album After the Storm which benefited the survivors of Hurricane Katrina and was released by NEARFest Records.